 Applying the bell curve to the MAT

 The median score on the MAT is 400.
 This represents the 50th percentile on the exam.
 It is also the “fat” part of our graph.
 That middle line would represent a score of 400 even.
 The standard deviation on the MAT is 25 points.
 Looking at our graph, we see that about 68 percent of test takers will score within 1 SD of 400; that’s a range of 375-425.
 95 percent of all test takers will score within 2 SD’s of 400, between 350-450.

 It’s worth noticing how quickly an increased scaled score improves your percentile rank.
-A score of 450 puts you in the 95th percentile, a Mensa qualifying score.
+A score of 450 puts you in the 95th percentile.
 Yet, that is still 150 points from a max score of 600!
 Once we move to 3 SD’s above or below the median, we have accounted for 99.7 percent of all test takers.
 If you were to score a 475 on the MAT–still 125 points away from a max score–you would be in the top 0.2 percent of all test takers.